DIPLOMICS-SA/Genome-Assembly-Pipeline-Nextflow/README.md

 ![Image Alt text](97d92b1b-f47a-4e23-adcd-27b8d0f559cb.jpg)

-Flye is used for the assembly of haploid and diploid species.
-It is recommended to use main-plant-assembly.nf pipeline for polyploid species.
-The main-plant-assembly.nf includes jellyfish (https://github.com/gmarcais/Jellyfish.git) and Genomescope (https://github.com/schatzlab/genomescope.git).
 If basecalling was done on the sequencing machine, the Alternative.nf script can be used to run genome assembly once the fastq files have been concatinated.